festim-dev/FESTIM/docs/source/devguide/index.rst

    You may want to build the documentation to see if your changes are correctly reflected or if you are updating the docs.
    See :ref:`Documentation guide` for more information.

+#.
+Optional: Format your code using `Black <https://github.com/psf/black>`_.

+   The source code of FESTIM is formated with the Black code formatter.
+Using of a unified code style simplifies the code review and increases its readability.
+See :ref:`Code formatting` for more information.

 #. `Open a PR <https://github.com/festim-dev/FESTIM/compare>`_

 #.
 Wait for a :ref:`maintainer<Maintainers>` to review your PR